Help with the cost of visiting prison

 This can include a birth certificate or medical card or child benefit award or any official letter that confirms the child's surname is the same as the prisoner's.

 If not, the prisoner can sign an affidavit stating that they are the child's parent.
-A special declaration form is available from the APVU.
+Contact your local Registrar office for advice on the affidavit.
 The prisoner should sign the declaration in the presence of a justice of the peace or magistrate or a commissioner for oaths, or a practising solicitor or a notary public.

 There is a possibility that one of the above may be a serving member of the prison's Independent Monitoring Board (formally Board of Visitors).
 The prisoner should seek advice from the wing manager.